CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 2. Type `sync off`.

 ####Result
 1. After the first step, agendum will direct you to the Google calender authorization page in your browser.
 Once authorizd with your Google account, there will be a pop up window telling you that sync has been turned on, and you may close the authorization page and go back to agendum.
-After the authorization, all the tasks with deadline or event time you added will sync to your goolge calender, whereh there is a separate calendur called `Agendum Calendar` to view all your tasks from agendum.
+After the authorization, all the tasks with an event time you added will sync to your goolge calender, whereh there is a separate calendur called `Agendum Calendar` to view all your tasks from agendum.
 2. After the second step, sync to Google Calendar will be turned off.